JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Webinars
 - [ ] Exercism Julia track
 - [ ] University courses
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 28. Which of the following do you use?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Data science
 - [ ] Modeling and simulation
 - [ ] Statistics